RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 |location, best location|gps_timestamps, latitude, longitude, altitude, speed, bearing, horizontal_accuracy, vertical_accuracy, speed_accuracy, bearing_accuracy, location_provider|
 |station health         |battery_charge_remaining, battery_current_strength, internal_temp_c, network_type, network_strength, power_state, avail_ram, avail_disk, cell_service, cpu_utilization, wifi wake lock, screen state, screen brightness|

+For more details on accessing the values from specific types of sensors, please read [Sensor Subclasses](#sensor-subclasses).

-It is intentional that location and best location sensors have the same column names
+It is intentional that location and best location sensors have the same column names.

 *** Please note that entering an invalid column name for a sensor will raise an error and print the list of allowed names.

 The table below lists the sensors and their data's units